-CPU pins are very fine and can be bent or broken even with a gentle drop or misplacement when installing it into the socket.
+CPU pins are delicate and can be bent or broken even with a gentle drop or misplacement when installing them into the socket.

 A CPU may still work with bent pins.
 If you can straighten the pin out and reinsert it, there may be the hope of it working.

-Occasionally, a CPU may even work without all the pins – but this is a very rare situation that occurs when redundant ground pins are removed.
+Occasionally, a CPU may even work without all the pins – but this is a rare situation when redundant ground pins are removed.

-Simply put, trying to use a home-repaired CPU carries the risk that it could ‘brick’ your computer or cause it to lose power and never turn on or function again.
+Simply put, using a home-repaired CPU carries the risk that it could ‘brick’ your computer or cause it to lose power and never turn on or function again.

 This would reduce your computer to a ‘brick,’ hence the name.